 Welcome to the Marple Website

 The walk is based on the original leaflet produced by the late Gordon Mills in 1998 and was first published on this site with his permission in the same year.
-The text here has been amended to include the addendum changes published in partnership with Marple Local History Society but has not yet been fully updated as part of our longer term programme to ensure that these historic guides remain available for people to enjoy.
+The text here was amended to include the addendum changes published in partnership with Marple Local History Society in 2010 and the web version has been updated again in 2024 as part of our longer term programme to ensure that these historic guides remain available for people to enjoy.

 2) Just above lock 9 is one of Oldknow's warehouses whose continued state of good repair is due to its conversion to offices.